 Burj Khalifa

-The most spectacular, world’s tallest tower and an iconic landmark of Dubai, located in Dubai downtown.
-We recommend you book a ticket for the ‘At the Top – Burj Khalifa’ tour to get a comprehensive experience at this iconic architectural marvel.
+It’s the most spectacular and tallest tower in the world and an iconic landmark of Dubai, located in Dubai downtown.
+We recommend you book a ticket for the ‘At the Top – Burj Khalifa’ tour to get a comprehensive experience at this iconic architectural marvel.Â

 Dubai Fountain